-Vanuatu offshore companies may be subject to a solvency test, directors must ensure that any distribution does not affect the company’s capability to meet its liabilities, failure to comply with it may carry his personal liability.
+Vanuatu offshore companies may be subject to a solvency test, and directors must ensure that any distribution does not affect the company’s capability to meet its liabilities.
+Failure to comply with this test may carry personal liability.

 International Companies may be required to keep financial records, but may not be required to file accounts and annual returns.

 An International company in Vanuatu may be incorporated within one day.
-Registration process comprises filling Company Constitution to the Vanuatu Financial Services Commission, containing name and purposes of the company, registered office, and registered agent if the company is limited by shares or by guarantee or by both, number of issued shares, authorized capital, currency, shares, contributions of each member and by-laws.
+The registration process comprises filing Company Constitution to the Vanuatu Financial Services Commission, containing the name and purposes of the company, its registered office, registered agent if the company is limited by shares or by guarantee or by both, number of issued shares, authorized capital, currency, shares, contributions of each member and by-laws.
 The company’s constitution, registered office, and registered agent are publicly available.
 Re-domiciliation is permitted.

 You can incorporate your offshore company in Vanuatu now at incorporations.io/vanuatu.